Eigg: Geography

-The centre of the island is a moorland plateau, rising to 393 m at An Sgùrr, a dramatic stump of pitchstone, sheer on three sides.
+Eigg measures 9 by 5 km and is 21 km by sea from the nearest port of Mallaig.
+The centre of the island is a moorland plateau, rising to 393 m at An Sgùrr, a dramatic stump of pitchstone which is the "most memorable landmark in the Hebridean seas".
 Walkers who reach the top can, in good weather, take in views of Mull, Coll, Muck, the Outer Hebrides, Rùm, Skye, and the mountains of Lochaber on the mainland.

-The plateau in the northern part of the island, at Beinn Buidhne, drops to a fertile coastal plain on its western side, containing Cleadale (cliff-valley), the main settlement on Eigg.
-At the southern end of the plain, in the centre of the island, lies the bay of Laig, known for its quartz beach, called the "singing sands" (Tràigh a' Bhìgeil) on account of the squeaking noise it makes if walked on when dry.
+The plateau in the northern part of the island, at Beinn Buidhe, drops to a fertile coastal plain on its western side, containing Cleadale, the main settlement on Eigg.
+At the southern end of the plain, in the centre of the island, lies the bay of Laig, known for its quartz beach, called the "singing sands" on account of the squeaking noise it makes if walked on when dry.
+The first written description of this effect was penned by Hugh Miller in the 19th century:

+I struck it obliquely with my foot, where the surface lay dry... [which] elicited a shrill sonorous note...
+I walked over it, striking it obliquely with each step and with every blow the shrill note was repeated.

 The plateau is cleaved by a central valley, stretching from the vicinity of Laig, in the north, to Galmisdale at its southeastern end, which forms the main port.
 Beyond the southeast coast lies the small islet of Eilean Chathastail.

 Etymology

-Adomnán calls the island Egea insula in his Vita Columbae (c.
-700 AD).
-Other historical names have been Ega, Ego, Ege, Egge, Egg and Eige.
-A 2013 study suggested two origins: Gaelic eig, meaning "notch", or Norse egg or eggjar, meaning "a sharp edge on a mountain", as in Egge, Sogn og Fjordane.